 As I began to learn more and more about the women we serve, I became aware of a class that was offered several times a year.
 It took place after hours, when most had gone home.
 There was anonymity in the air… one light in the building would softly glow for a few hours more.
-It was a Post-Abortive Support (PAS) Bible Study.
+It was a Post-Abortive Support Bible Study.

-At my two year mark, I began to feel a growing uneasiness that comes from keeping your abortion a secret while working at a pro-life pregnancy support center.
-And just as quickly as God began to awaken this call for me to come forward, the enemy began to undermine, whispering familiar messages about my shamefulness, my hypocrisy, my inadequacy.
+At my two year mark, I began to feel a growing uneasiness that comes from keeping your abortion a “secret” while working at a life-affirming pregnancy support center.
+And just as quickly as God began to awaken this call for me to come forward, the enemy began to undermine me, whispering familiar messages about my shamefulness, my hypocrisy, my inadequacy.
 Contrary to what I knew of the hearts of those I worked with, I was taunted with messages like, “If they knew, they would not have hired you.
-If you tell them, how could they possibly allow you to keep working here, especially with teens!”
+If you tell them, how could they possibly allow you to keep working here — especially with teens!”

 This was my moment of truth.